 Thomas Ciecierega, M.D.

 Being a pediatric gastroenterologist allows me to do what I love the most -- to be able to help children with their ever-challenging gastrointestinal problems.
 At Weill Cornell, I am a part of a unique institution, where comprehensive patient care, family integration, and pioneering research are driving forces that subsequently help patients and their loved ones to receive the best gastrointestinal care.

 Dr. Thomas Ciecierega is the Director of the Pediatric Motility Center and Director of the Pediatric Endoscopy Unit at NewYork-Presbyterian Phyllis and David Komansky Center for Children's Health/Weill Cornell Medical Center, where is also an Assistant Attending Pediatrician.
 Dr. Ciecierega is also an Assistant Professor of Pediatrics at Weill Cornell Medical College.

 Dr. Ciecierega is a leading expert in pediatric motility, specializing in the diagnosis and treatment of gastrointestinal motility disorders including esophageal, colonic, and anorectal motility testing.
-In addition to routine gastroenterology testing, Dr. Ciecierega has an extensive expertise in performing ph Impedance and wireless video endoscopic capsule testing.
-As a member of the Komansky Center including the Aerodigestive Clinic, Chest Pain Clinic and Constipation Clinic.
+In addition to routine gastroenterology testing as he specializes in advanced endoscopic procedures.
+Dr. Ciecierega directs or co-directs many multispecialty clinics at the Komansky Center including the Aerodigestive Clinic, Chest Pain Clinic and Constipation Clinic.
 Dr. Ciecierega works closely with pulmonologists, ENT specialists, speech and swallow specialists, dieticians and surgery specialists.
 He specializes in treating children with complex inborn or acquired ano-rectal and esophageal defects, especially congenital esophageal defects such as esophageal atresia and trachea-esophageal fistula.
 He also has established and co-ordinates other specialized clinics, including an Esophageal Achalasia Task Force, a Chest Pain Clinic and a Constipation Clinic.
 Because of his extensive expertise, he sees patients who are referred to him by other specialists not only from the local area and from around the country but also from around the world.